realworldocaml/book/en/01-prologue.md

 But not all ideas about how to design a programming language are created equal.
 Over the last 40 years, a few key language features have emerged that together form a kind of sweet-spot in language design.
-These features include:
+These features include

 * Garbage collection
 * First-class and higher-order functions